bnallapeta/lexi-shift/README.md

 - [Meta NLLB-200](https://github.com/facebookresearch/fairseq/tree/nllb) - The underlying translation model
 - [Hugging Face Transformers](https://huggingface.co/docs/transformers/index) - Used for model loading and inference
 - [FastAPI](https://fastapi.tiangolo.com/) - Web framework for building the API

+## Monitoring

+The service exposes Prometheus metrics on port 8001.
+The following metrics are available:

+- **Request metrics**: Count and latency of HTTP requests
+- **Translation metrics**: Count, latency, and text length of translations
+- **Model metrics**: Load time and memory usage of the translation model
+- **System metrics**: CPU and memory usage of the service
+- **Task metrics**: Count, latency, and queue size of asynchronous tasks

+You can use Grafana to visualize these metrics and set up alerts.